lucasjacks0n/EggShell/README.md

 ## Special Thanks
-- Linus Yang / Riley Angus for the iOS Python package
+- Linus Yang / Ryley Angus for the iOS Python package
 - AlessandroZ for LaZagne